thomasabishop/systems-obscure/src/posts/local-dynamodb-setup-sam.md

 This automatically generates an _Access key ID_ and _Secret access key_ even
 though this is a local service that won't interact with the production version in any way.
 You _must_ use these.
-A lot of guides say you can put anything here when connecting but this is _not true_.
+Some guides say you can put anything when connecting locally but in my experience this is _not true_.

-Taking these keys, I write a skeletal lambda just to check the connection, utilising the AWS SDK for DynamoDB:
+Using these keys, I write a skeletal lambda just to check the connection via the AWS SDK for DynamoDB:

 ```ts
 import { DynamoDBClient, ListTablesCommand } from "@aws-sdk/client-dynamodb"